 The organization

-Chants de Vielles is a non-profit organization whose mission is to promote singing, music, dance and storytelling from Quebec and elsewhere, by producing ecologically responsible cultural events that energize the community.
+Chants de Vielles is a non-profit organization whose mission is to promote song, music, dance, and storytelling from Quebec and beyond, by producing energizing cultural events for its community in an eco-responsible manner.

 Our actions